mondoohq/cnquery/lumi/resources/vsphere/README.md

 # Access direct ESXi CLI

 If you have direct access to the host, press Alt+F1 to open the log in page on the machine's physical console.
 Provide credentials when prompted.

-> Note: To return to the Direct Console User Interface press Alt-F2.
+To return to the Direct Console User Interface press Alt-F2.

 see https://kb.vmware.com/s/article/2004746